Panionios V.C.

 Panionios Volleyball Club is the volleyball department of the Greek multisport club of Panionios, based in Nea Smirni.
-It is one of the oldest sport sections of the club with presence since early 20th century.
+It is one of the oldest sport sections of the club, with a presence since the early 20th century.
 The colours of the club are red and blue and its home arena is the Panionios Indoor Hall.

 History

 The volleyball department of Panionios was founded in 1913 and was one of the first departments of the club.
 It was active as long as Panionios was in Smyrna.
 After the move of Panionios in Greece the volleyball team came to the country.
-Panionios was the team which imported volleyball in Greece.
-Until then there wasn't any volley competition in Greece.
+Panionios was the team which brought volleyball to Greece.
+Before then, there was not any volley competition in Greece.
 Panionios starred in the interwar period Athenian championships, regulated by SEGAS.
 In the post-war period, the section dissolved and was refounded in 1970.

 On 1987 the Women's Volleyball Academy is founded with mini and pangolin teams.
 Fruits of this effort are the conquest of the Panhellenic Championship of Pagorasides in the period 1993-94 and the corresponding of the Girls in the period 1995-96.